iterami/Docs.htm/common/guides/json.md

       // Optional.
 Character movement speed.
       "speed": 0.2,

       // Optional.
-Text said by the character when the player gets close.
+Text said by the character when the player within range "talk": false,
-      "talk": false,
+      "talk-range": 15,

       // Optional.
 Item trades that this character can do if the player gets close.
       "trade": [],